-The marathon qualifier for the Comrades marathon is a hurdle that creates sleepless nights for novice Comrades runners.
-But with planning you will soon have the marathon qualifier done and dusted.
+For novices tackling their first Comrades marathon, the marathon qualifier, is a hurdle that can be successfully completed.
+With good planning you will soon have the marathon qualifier done and dusted.

 A runner has to run a marathon under 5hrs (it used to be under 4 hrs 50 minutes) to qualify and a good first step is to check if you are fast enough to qualify.